MicrosoftDocs/win32/desktop-src/Intl/registering-window-classes.md

 ---
-Description: 'A window class is supported by a window procedure.
+Description: A window class is supported by a window procedure.
 Your application can register a window class by using either RegisterClassA or RegisterClassW.
-New applications should typically use RegisterClassW.' ms.assetid: '016296ce-6151-4673-ad59-c69a2138a05a'
+New applications should typically use RegisterClassW. ms.assetid: 016296ce-6151-4673-ad59-c69a2138a05a
-title: Registering Window Classes
+title: Registering Window Classes ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering Window Classes